Havertys: History

 By the end of the 1960s, retail trends were changing and downtown stores were replaced by stores closer to the growing suburban populations.
 Rawson Haverty led the company through this transition as president and chief executive officer until 1984, when he was elected as chairman of the board.
-Another one of the founder's grandsons, Frank McGaughey, Jr., who had been with the company since 1947, accepted the title of president.
+Another of the founder's grandsons, Frank McGaughey, Jr., who had been with the company since 1947, accepted the title of president.

 In the late 1980s, Havertys embarked upon a comprehensive revitalization program, upgrading most of the company's stores.
 Enhanced lighting and display areas were the primary improvements, with some stores also expanding in size.
 The revitalization included closing the last downtown Atlanta store.
 Havertys remained the area's largest furniture retailer, with locations distributed throughout the metropolitan area.

 Frank McGaughey, Jr. added CEO to his title in addition to president in 1990.
 He held this post until his retirement in 1994, when John E. Slater was named president and CEO.
 Slater joined the company in 1956 and had spent his entire career with Havertys.

 In August 1998, the company's stock listing moved from the NASDAQ Exchange to the New York Stock Exchange.

 As Havertys witnessed the turn of another century, the company underwent many changes.
 An initiative began to develop Havertys' own brand of furniture, starting with just a few items in February 2000.
 Most of the company's sales volume is now of merchandise exclusively designed, sourced and produced under the Havertys brand.

 Progress continued and 100 stores were in business by the beginning of 2001, when the furniture retailer saw another change in leadership.
 Rawson Haverty retired from the board and took the title chairman emeritus.
 Grandson of J.J.
 Haverty, Clarence (Clancy) H. Ridley, elected to the board of directors in 1979, took Rawson's place as chairman of the board.
 Clancy provided continuity and guidance when J.J.'s great-grandson Clarence H. Smith, who spent his entire career experiencing all facets of the company, became president and CEO in 2002.
 Rawson Haverty continued to attend board meetings until his death in 2007 at the age of 86.
 Frank MaGaughey, Jr. also died soon after in 2008 at the age of 84.

 Growth of the internet presented Havertys with another opportunity and in 2007 the company revamped the website.
 By March 2008, customers could browse through products and make purchases online.

 In 2002, Havertys built their southeastern distribution center in Braselton, Georgia.
 Since then, it has grown to more than 800,000 sq. ft.

 The year 2010 marked yet another change for company leadership as L. Phillip Humann succeeded Clancy Ridley as chairman of the board.
 Clancy was elected chairman emeritus.

 In 2012, President and CEO Clarence H. Smith, who had been a member of the board of directors since 1989, succeeded L. Phillip Humann as chairman of the board.
 Mr. Humann remains a member of the board, as lead director.